Josh Brazier originally started the Kaiizen Foundation as a T-shirt company in Southern California, where he was born and raised.

-The Kaiizen Foundation offers opportunities for volunteers to participate in projects abroad, including Mexico, India, Swaziland and Peru.
+The Kaiizen Foundation offers opportunities for volunteers to participate in projects abroad, including Mexico, India, Peru and Eswatini formerly known as Swaziland.
 These trips occur mostly during the summer but also throughout other parts of the year.
 Since Brazier’s first trip, Kaiizen has led over 100 trips and thousands of volunteers around the world.

 As the executive director, Brazier coordinates all the projects — as a volunteer.
-He still has own full time job.
+He still has a full time job.

 “Everything we do is for the kids,” Brazier said.
 “We’re an all-volunteer project.
 So after all these years, we’re able to use our money and our resources for the betterment of the kids.
 It kind of keeps us grounded in a very simple way.”

 “We have a dual mission in the sense that, yes, we help out vulnerable and orphaned children all around the world,” Brazier said.
-“But one of our main priorities is to have our volunteers who come on our trips have their eyes open and better themselves and better their communities when they get home.”
+“One of our main priorities is to have our volunteers who come on our trips have their eyes opened and better themselves and better their communities when they get home.”